awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### I changed the shell for my Amazon Linux WorkSpace and now I can't provision a PCoIP session<a name="linux_workspace_provision_fail_shell_override"></a>

-To override the default shell for Linux WorkSpaces, see [Override the Default Shell for Amazon Linux WorkSpaces](manage_linux_workspace.md#linux_shell)\.
+To override the default shell for Linux WorkSpaces, see [Override the default shell for Amazon Linux WorkSpaces](manage_linux_workspace.md#linux_shell)\.

 ### My Amazon Linux WorkSpaces won't start<a name="linux_workspace_provision_fail_pcoip_agent_upgrade"></a>